 Although Metro refrained from commenting on the pending litigation, a Metro representative confirmed that the company “has a clear policy against sexual harassment.”
 The representative further explained that sexual harassment complaints are scrutinized and taken seriously.
 In the event that disciplinary action is required, Metro claims they will take action.
 Due to the sexual harassment lawsuit, Metro recently released a memo to all employees reminding them of the zero tolerance policy for sexual harassment and discrimination amongst other related policies, and “prohibition against retaliation” at work.
 Metro is currently experiencing a variety of internal issues that need to be rectified.

 Sexual Harassment Lawyer

-If you have ever experienced sexual harassment in the transportation industry in New York, New Jersey, or Philadelphia, contact a sexual harassment lawyer at the Derek T. Smith Law Group, PLLC in New York, New Jersey, or Philadelphia.
-Our sexual harassment lawyers are thoroughly skilled in their field of employment law, and ready to provide the best legal service and representation in the tri-state area.
-For more information on sexual harassment, read our employment law blog.
+If you have ever experienced sexual harassment in the transportation industry, contact us at 800-807-2209 for a free consultation.
+Our sexual harassment lawyers are thoroughly skilled in their field of employment law and ready to provide the best legal service and representation in the tri-state area.

 - Are You Entitled to Paid Maternity Leave? - January 23, 2020

 - Do Nooses, KKK comments, & Confederate Flags Show Racism in Ohio UPS? - March 14, 2019

 - Not So Cushy For Cushman & Wakefield - October 22, 2018

 - Sexual Orientation Discrimination After Zarda - October 22, 2018

 - Discrimination in Places of Public Accommodation: Are You Protected? - October 22, 2018